tohecz/yoin/DESIGN.md

 - Allow articles to be processed multiple times with different options for different purposes.
 - Provided as a package, not a class.
 - Written "fully" in expl3, using as little external packages as possible, namely:<br>
-  - `pdfinclude`, `expl3`, `xparse`.
+  - `pdfinclude`, `expl3`, `xparse` (let's see what else will be needed).
-- High level of modularity, still, reasonably working "out of the box".
+- High level of modularity, **still, reasonably working "out of the box".** (Let's not forget about this one!)
 - Allow for (automatic?) consecutive page numbering between issues in the same volume of a journal.
 - Use dtx for documentation.
-- Allow parallel processes for the articles.
+- Allow parallel processes for the articles (is it possible?
+I do that now in linux, but that's using BASH).
+- Allow various compilation chains for various articles (KV interface for `\addarticle`).
+- Allow different configurations to be defined and switched between easily.